sander-aaron/letter-looper/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
-And submit to Canvas using Markbot.
+And submit online.